gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

   options: ''
 ---

-> GBIF has an experimental feature that allows users to download data from the GBIF database in SQL format. <https://techdocs.gbif.org/en/data-use/api-sql-downloads> Contact helpdesk@gbif.org to request access.
+> GBIF has an experimental feature that allows users to download data from the GBIF database in SQL format.
+Contact [helpdesk\@gbif.org](mailto:helpdesk@gbif.org) to request access. <https://techdocs.gbif.org/en/data-use/api-sql-downloads>

-> If your download can be formulated using the traditional predicate downloads, it is usually going to be faster to use predicates.
+> If your download can be formulated using the traditional predicate downloads, it is usually going to be faster to use regular downloads.

 The experimental Occurrence SQL Download API allows users to query GBIF occurrences using SQL.
 In contrast to the [Predicate Download API](https://techdocs.gbif.org/en/data-use/api-sql-downloads), the SQL API allows selection of the columns of interest and generation of summary views of GBIF data.

-SQL downloads, like [predicate downloads](https://techdocs.gbif.org/en/data-use/api-downloads), required you to have a GBIF [user account](https://www.gbif.org/user/profile).
+SQL downloads, like [predicate downloads](https://techdocs.gbif.org/en/data-use/api-downloads), require you to have a GBIF [user account](https://www.gbif.org/user/profile).

 <!--more-->